tchalauxclergue/fingR/README.md

 ### 3.2.2.a - Generate data for MixSIAR

-To MixSIAR model requires data to be formated in a specific format to load the information of source and mixture samples.
+MixSIAR model requires data to be formated in a specific format to load the information of source and mixture samples.
 The `data.for.MixSIAR` function generates CSV files that conform to the format required by MixSIAR loading functions (i.e. `load_mix_data` ,